centreon/centreon-documentation/versioned_docs/version-22.04/graph-views/create-standard-view.md

 ---
 id: create-standard-view
-title: Create a standard view
+title: Creating a standard view
 ---

 To create standard views, you have to use **Centreon Map Desktop client**.